 The council awarded the College of Public Health and Human Sciences a five-year accreditation, the maximum granted.
 The decision follows an extensive and rigorous review of the college’s academic programs that took more than four years to complete.
 The college’s accreditation will be up for review and renewal in 2019.

-“This accreditation establishes our role as a credible leader in public health in Oregon and beyond,” Bray said.
+“This accreditation establishes our role as a credible leader in public health in Oregon and beyond,” Tammy says.
 “It comes at a time when a spotlight is on the public’s health like never before, and we are uniquely positioned to work with our communities in creating healthy environments that enhance lifelong health and well-being.”

 This year, the college extended its reach beyond state and national borders by launching the new Center for Global Health, which joins three existing research centers – the Hallie E. Ford Center for Healthy Children and Families; the Moore Family Center for Whole Grain Foods, Nutrition and Preventive Health; and the Center for Healthy Aging Research.